sulis-hpc/sulis-hpc.github.io/software.markdown

 pydicom | Pure python package for DICOM medical file reading and writing. | [pydicom/2.3.0](#pydicom230) <BR>
 PyGObject | PyGObject is a Python package which provides bindings for GObject basedlibraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more. | [PyGObject/3.42.1](#pygobject3421) <BR>
 PyTables | PyTables is a package for managing hierarchical datasets and designed to efficiently and easily cope with extremely large amounts of data.
 PyTables is built on top of the HDF5 library, using the Python language and the NumPy package.
 It features an object-oriented interface that, combined with C extensions for the performance-critical parts of the code (generated using Cython), makes it a fast, yet extremely easy to use tool for interactively browsing, processing and searching very large amounts of data.
 One important feature of PyTables is that it optimizes memory and  disk resources so that data takes much less space (specially if on-flight compression is used) than other solutions  such as relational or object oriented databases. | [PyTables/3.8.0](#pytables380) <BR>
+pytest | The pytest framework makes it easy to write small,readable tests, and can scale to support complex functional testing forapplications and libraries. | [pytest/7.4.2](#pytest742) <BR>[pytest/8.2.2](#pytest822) <BR>
 pytest-xdist | xdist: pytest distributed testing pluginThe pytest-xdist plugin extends pytest with some unique test execution modes:    * test run parallelization: if you have multiple CPUs or hosts you      can use those for a combined test run.
 This allows to speed up      development or to use special resources of remote machines.    * --looponfail: run your tests repeatedly in a subprocess.
 After        each run pytest waits until a file in your project changes and        then re-runs the previously failing tests.
 This is repeated        until all tests pass after which again a full run is        performed.    * Multi-Platform coverage: you can specify different Python      interpreters or different platforms and run tests in parallel on      all of them.Before running tests remotely, pytest efficiently rsyncs yourprogram source code to the remote place.
 All test results are reportedback and displayed to your local terminal.
-You may specify differentPython versions and interpreters. | [pytest-xdist/2.3.0](#pytest-xdist230) <BR>
+You may specify differentPython versions and interpreters. | [pytest-xdist/2.3.0](#pytest-xdist230) <BR>[pytest-xdist/2.5.0](#pytest-xdist250) <BR>[pytest-xdist/3.3.1](#pytest-xdist331) <BR>
 Python | Python is a programming language that lets you work more quickly and integrate your systems more effectively. | [Python/2.7.16](#python2716) <BR>[Python/2.7.18](#python2718) <BR>[Python/2.7.18-bare](#python2718-bare) <BR>[Python/3.10.4](#python3104) <BR>[Python/3.10.4-bare](#python3104-bare) <BR>[Python/3.10.8](#python3108) <BR>[Python/3.10.8-bare](#python3108-bare) <BR>[Python/3.11.3](#python3113) <BR>[Python/3.11.5](#python3115) <BR>[Python/3.7.4](#python374) <BR>[Python/3.8.2](#python382) <BR>[Python/3.8.6](#python386) <BR>[Python/3.9.5](#python395) <BR>[Python/3.9.5-bare](#python395-bare) <BR>[Python/3.9.6](#python396) <BR>[Python/3.9.6-bare](#python396-bare) <BR>
 Python-bundle-PyPI | Bundle of Python packages from PyPI | [Python-bundle-PyPI/2023.06](#python-bundle-pypi202306) <BR>[Python-bundle-PyPI/2023.10](#python-bundle-pypi202310) <BR>
 PyTorch | Tensors and Dynamic neural networks in Python with strong GPU acceleration.PyTorch is a deep learning framework that puts Python first. | [PyTorch/1.10.0](#pytorch1100) <BR>[PyTorch/1.11.0-CUDA-11.1.1](#pytorch1110-cuda-1111) <BR>[PyTorch/1.12.0](#pytorch1120) <BR>[PyTorch/1.12.1](#pytorch1121) <BR>[PyTorch/1.12.1-CUDA-11.7.0](#pytorch1121-cuda-1170) <BR>[PyTorch/1.7.1](#pytorch171) <BR>[PyTorch/1.9.0](#pytorch190) <BR>[PyTorch/2.0-Miniconda3-4.12.0](#pytorch20-miniconda3-4120) <BR>